questdb/questdb.io/docs/api/java.md

 A typical application will need only one instance of `CairoEngine`.
 This instance will start when application starts and shuts down when application closes.
 Every attempt should be made to ensure `CairoEngine` is closed gracefully when application stops.

-QuestDB provides default configuration implementation, which only requires `data directory` to be specified.
-For more advanced use the whole `CairoConfiguration` interface can be overriden when necessary.
+QuestDB provides a default configuration which only requires the `data directory` to be specified.
+For a more advanced usage, the whole `CairoConfiguration` interface can be overridden.

 #### Create an instance of SqlExecutionContext`